alee217/sudoku-solver/README.md

 ### Sudoku
 private fields
--
+- grid 9x9 2d array

 Constructor
-- Takes in a 2d array
+- Takes in a 9x9 2d array

 isValid
 - Takes in a row index and col index
 - Checks whether a cell is valid.
 Returns true if valid, false otherwise
-- Check row for duplicate, check col for duplicate, check box for duplicate.
+- Check row for duplicate, check col for duplicate, check region for duplicate.
 (Use a HashSet to check for duplicates)

 toString
 - Override toString to print out the Sudoku class